 Find an Approved Solicitor on the Chelsea Building Society (a trading name of Yorkshire BS)

-Lenders point to the increase in fraud as the reason for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
+Banks blame a rise in fraud as the reason for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
 No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is hearing daily from firms that have been removed from panels, or have other concerns about them.
 Some do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyer’s case.
 Your purchasers are unlikely to have any sway in the decision.

 It is usual to have concerns where there is a chain as you are unlikely to want to be too out of pocket too early (mortgage application is approx £1k, then survey/valuation, conveyancing search costs, etc).
 First you should check that your solicitor is on the Chelsea Building Society conveyancing panel.
 As to the next stages this very much depends on the circumstances of your case, desire for this property and on the state of the market.
 In a hot mortgage some buyers would pally for the mortgage with Chelsea Building Society and pay for the valuation and only if it comes back ok would they pay their solicitor to press on with searches.